 Eratosthenes Seamount rises over 2 km above the regional seafloor; its summit is at a water depht of 690 m.
 The feature appears to be a folded structure of sedimentary and perhaps metamorphic rocks.
 Relief is not steep, and the slopes and summit are mantled with a thick accumulation of sediments.
 Today it is isolated from the surrounding Nile Cone, Levant Basin and Cyprus by a deep moat-like depression that widens to the west forming the Eratosthenes abyssal plain, thus this sedimentary mantle appears not to be formed so much of Quaternary debris but rather of geologically-older sediments.
-Stolay robust is used as a high structure at least back to the Miocene.
+Seismic reflection profiles suggest the seamount has no evaporite deposits left by the Messinian dessication event, thus was isolated as a high structure at least back to the Miocene.
 Heat-flow measurements, gravity and magnetic anamoly patterns, and limited sampling programs suggest no volcanism associated with the seamount.

 Recent dredging recovered chalk of middle Cretaceous age, covered with a dark-colored calcareous crust containing numerous shell molds of Miocene age.
 These geological ages remain tentative.
-Never the less, a Cretaceous age implies that Eratosthenes seamount could bear evidence of sedimentary and structural events that affected the eastern Mediterranean region since that time, such as the Senonian folding of the Syrian arc anticlines that affected much of the Levant.
+Never the less, a Cretaceous age implies that Eratosthenes seamount could bear evidence of sedimentary and structural events that affected the eastern Medierranean region since that time, such as the Senonian folding of the Syrian are anticlines that affected much of the Levant.
 Miocene age crusts may imply uplift and that the seamount stood high above regional sea-levels, additional criteria that it offers a window through the Messinian evaporite into older sedimentary sequences.